hlongn2469/Voting-dapp/README.md

   * **Resistance to censorship**: no single entity on the network can block users from submitting transactions or reading data from the blockchain.

 ## Voting dApp Design Plan
+- [ ] Functional Requirement:
+ * The user with a valid metamask account can cast only one vote to a specified candidate
+ * Once a user has voted, the app removes the ability to revote from the user
 ![voting-dapp drawio](https://user-images.githubusercontent.com/78957509/133527228-a4f9795e-093d-465a-b377-fc4a9add5b04.png)
 - [ ] "Transactions" can be referred as votes in our context.
 - [ ] Tech stack: